Politics and Government

 PG 104: Introduction to Political Theory

 PG 341: Liberalism and Its Critics

 PG 346: Race in the American Political Imagination

 PG 347: Comparative Political Ideologies

-These courses aim to encourage students to think critically about their political power and freedom and to reflect on the conditions of powerlessness and oppression that persist within their political communities.
+These courses aim to encourage students to think critically about political power and freedom and to reflect on the conditions of powerlessness and oppression that persist within their political communities.
 At the University of Puget Sound, the course offerings in political theory also include “Theories of International Relations” and “American Political Thought,” taught by Professor Weinberger and “Feminist Philosophy” and “Philosophy of Law,” taught by Professor Tubert.
-Together, these twelve courses cover a wide range of Western political thought, but Professor Kessel is always open to suggestions from students about other courses they would like to see offered.
+Together, these courses cover a wide range of Western political thought, but Professor Kessel is always open to suggestions from students about other courses they would like to see offered.